moreniekmeijer/oh_hell_score_saver/README.md

 - Create a GUI or web version for a better user experience.

 ## How to Contribute
-This project was built as a personal/family tool, but contributions are welcome.
+This project was built as a personal tool, but contributions are welcome.
 Feel free to open issues or submit pull requests to improve the gameplay, add features, or fix bugs.